emjelde/dotfiles/README.md

 boots the VM image `build/gentoo-iso` and using `salt/salt.json` Packer will install and run Salt using the script `salt/01-install`.
 This will create the VM image `build/gentoo-salt`.

-Ending with a Gentoo machine built and configured with the latest packages.